zamronypj/fano-app/README.md

 If `BUILD_TYPE` environment variable is not set, production environment will be assumed.

-## Change Fano Web Framework Directory

-By default, Fano web framework units reside in `fano` directory.
-If you choose to move it to different location, you can set `FANO_DIR` environment variable

-    $ FANO_DIR=/path/to/fano ./build.sh

 ## Change executable output directory

 Compilation will output executable to directory defined in `EXEC_OUTPUT_DIR`